framps/raspiBackupDoc/en/src/faq.md

 <a name="faq34"></a>
 ### 34) I want to restore my 16GB dd backup and get the message that the target SD card is too small.
 Why is that?

-SD cards have a certain size, e.g. 16GB, but they never have exactly this size. never have exactly this size but there are small deviations downwards and upwards.
+SD cards have a certain size, e.g. 16GB, but they never have exactly this size but there are small deviations downwards and upwards.
 Since the dd backup is the same size as the SD card, the dd backup cannot be written back if you get a slightly smaller SD card.
-SD card.
-For this reason, the last partition of a DD backup should always be partition a little smaller than the maximum possible.
+For this reason, the last partition of a DD backup should always be partitioned a little smaller than the maximum possible.
 See also also [FAQ16](#faq16).
 However, you can use [pishrink](https://github.com/Drewsif/PiShrink) to reduce the size of the dd image and then and then restore it with *raspiBackup*.